CadQuery/cadquery/doc/primer.rst

   While the first code style is what people default to, it's important to note that when you write your code like this it's equivalent as writting it on a single line.
   It's then more difficult to debug as you cannot visualize each operation step by step, which is a functionality that is provided by the CQ-Editor debugger for example.

-The direct API
+The Direct API
 ~~~~~~~~~~~~~~~~~~~~~~

-While you can do a lot with the fluent API it you may need extra flexibility or you can also may be in a situation where you are confused about how to pass the expected type to a
+While the fluent API exposes much functionality, you may find scenarios that require extra flexibility or require working with lower level objects.
-specific method.

 The direct API is the API that is called by the fluent API under the hood.
 The 9 topological classes and their methods compose the direct API.
-These classes actually wraps the equivalent OCCT classes.
+These classes actually wrap the equivalent Open CASCADE Technology (OCCT) classes.
 The 9 topological classes are :

 1. :class:`~cadquery.Shape`